B.S. in Middle Grades EducationOVERVIEW COURSES YEARLONG CLINICAL EXPERIENCE FAQS KSU CATALOG

-The program emphasizes development of candidate understanding of adolescent development, educational psychology, curriculum, assessment, and teaching strategies particular to the teaching of middle grades education.
-Through yearlong clinical experiences, candidates learn to apply all they have learned so that they can impact the learning of all of their students.
+The program emphasizes advancement of candidate understanding of adolescent development, educational psychology, curriculum, assessment, and teaching strategies particular to the teaching of middle grades education.
+Through yearlong clinical experiences, candidates apply all they have learned so that they can impact the learning of all of their students.

 Program of Study